A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Orthogonal calculus and spaces of bounded diffeomorphisms

 \begin{rem} Let us comment on the notation in (\ref{Hspectrumdefn}).
-Write $H(M)$ for the space of smooth $h$-cobordisms starting at $M$ (cf. Section \ref{hcobsection}).
-We will see in Remark \ref{justificationrem2} that there is a natural equivalence (of spaces)
+Write $H(M)$ for the space of smooth $h$-cobordisms starting at $M$ (cf Section \ref{hcobsection}).
+We will see in Remark \ref{justificationrem2} that there is an equivalence (of spaces)

 where the colimit on the right hand side---the \textit{stable $h$-cobordism space}---is induced by the $h$-cobordism stabilisation maps of Appendix \ref{AppendixB}.
+The equivalence \eqref{Hspinfloopsace} is natural in codimension-zero embeddings, provided that we restrict to basepoint components.
+It should also be natural when considering all components, but establishing this seems more tedious.
+See Remark \ref{justificationrem2} for further discussion of this naturality.

-By the stable parametrised $h$-cobordism theorem of Waldhausen--Jahren--Rognes \cite{WaldhausenParametrisedhcob}, the infinite loop space of the desuspension of the \textit{smooth Whitehead spectrum} $\Sigma^{-1}\Whsp(M)$ is also equivalent to $\mathcal H(M)$ (as ordinary spaces).
-Moreover, Weiss and Williams showed in \cite[Cor.
-5.6]{WWI} that the spectra $\Theta B^{(1)}=\Hsp(M)$ and $\Sigma^{-1}\Whsp(M)$ also share the same negative homotopy groups, which led them to rename the former as the latter.
+By the stable parametrised $h$-cobordism theorem of Waldhausen--Jahren--Rognes \cite{WJR}, the infinite loop space of the desuspension of the \textit{smooth Whitehead spectrum} $\Sigma^{-1}\Whsp(M)$ is also equivalent to $\mathcal H(M)$ (as ordinary spaces).
+Moreover, Weiss and Williams showed in \cite[Corollary 5.6]{WWI} that the spectra $\Theta B^{(1)}=\Hsp(M)$ and $\Sigma^{-1}\Whsp(M)$ also share the same negative homotopy groups, which led them to rename the former as the latter.
 This, though conjecturally true, was not fully justified since no equivalence between these two spectra was given.